 These hints into the way your organization gives voice to your beneficiaries (or in the case of higher education, your students) goes a long way in building trust between your donors and your organization.

-Allow for authentic voices to tell your organization’s story in creative ways
+5. Allow for authentic voices to tell your organization’s story.

 Nonprofits, whether they recognize it or not, naturally attract authentic storytellers, such as the domestic-violence-victim-turned-painter-and-social-activist, or the retired librarian who volunteers for two weeks to sort and stamp your newsletter or direct mail campaign who remembers the time your organization gave him a book as a young boy.